LowLifeArcade/Snail-Components/README.md

-# Vue Component Library
+# Snail Components

-This is a development environment for Storybook bootstrapped with Vue 3 + Vite.
+This is a developer environment for Snail Components using Storybook and bootstrapped with Vue 3 + Vite.

 >1.
 Clone the repo
 >2. `npm install`